-Female hair loss may be less observed than men’s, but fact is that 40 percent of all women will have visible hair loss or thinning hair by the age of 40.
-Hair loss can be devastating.
-It can make you feel depressed or fill you with anxiety in social situations.
-What if there was a way to help slow down the process or prevent it from happening altogether?
+Female hair loss may be less observed than men’s, but nearly 40 percent of all women experience visible hair loss or thinning hair by the age of 40.
+Hair loss can be devastating – it can make you feel depressed or fill you with anxiety in social situations.
+What if there was a way to help slow down the process or to take preventative measures before its onset?

 Top 4 Causes For Female Hair Loss